-The EA-ARC comprises a core office located at the NAOJ Mitaka campus in Japan, the Taiwan Node at the Academia Sinica Institute of Astronomy and Astrophysics (ASIAA) and the Korean node at the Korea Astronomy and Space Science Institute (KASI).
-The Japan, Taiwan and Korean offices are coordinated by close collaboration of their respective managers and local staff.
+The EA ARC comprises a core office located at the NAOJ Mitaka campus in Japan, the Taiwanese node at ASIAA and the Korean node at KASI.
+The offices in Japan, Taiwan and Korean are coordinated by close collaboration of their respective managers and local staff.
 While the three sites have strong focus towards their respective local user-base, the services and facilities are largely consistent throughout.

-2.1 The EA-ARC services
+2.1 The EA ARC services

-1. EA-ARC user and observatory support
+1. EA ARC user and observatory support

-EA-ARC is composed of people engaged in scientific support, computer hardware and software support, archive maintenance, education, and public outreach.
+EA ARC is composed of people engaged in scientific support, computer hardware and software support, archive maintenance, education, and public outreach.
 The roles of user support and observatory support are detailed in section 2.2 and 2.3.
-Information of the EA-ARC staff is maintained at:
+Information of the EA ARC staff is maintained at: